FLUPS -- a flexible and performant massively parallel Fourier transform library: Parallel performance analysis

 \subsection{Weak Scalability}

-We start our weak scalability test on a single node and span it up to $384$ nodes, \ie{$49,152$ cores}, where we have fixed the resolution to $96^3$ points per core in the user domain.
+\revtwo{We start our weak scalability test on a single node and run it up to $384$ nodes, \ie{$49,152$ cores}, where we have used $96^3$ points per core in the user domain with the process distribution given in \Cref{sec_detail_testcase_weak}. }

 \paragraph{Time-to-solution} \Fref{fig:results-weak-comp-mlx} presents the evolution of the time-to-solution needed for a solve for each communication strategy, while \Fref{fig:results-weak-eff-mlx} shows the associated weak efficiency.
-On a single node, the \nb strategy is close to the \ata one, yet sligthly faster.
+On a single node, the \nb strategy is close to the \ata one, yet \typo{slightly} faster.
 The timing difference between both implementations remains constant when increasing the number of nodes, achieving therefore a similar weak efficiency.
 On the other side, the \isr method is the fastest one up to 16 nodes.
 Afterwards, the communication timings reach those of the \ata approach.
 The difference in scalability between the implementation relying on the \code{MPI\_Datatype} (\isr) and those using manual packing and unpacking (\ata and \nb) is significant.
 Even if the time-to-solution is lower at small count, the gain of the \code{MPI\_Datatype} appears to vanish when increasing the partition count.
 This behavior varies with the different MPI versions as the treatment of \code{MPI\_Datatypes} is specific to each implementation.
 Finally, we attribute the peaks happening on large partitions to the congestion on the network at the time of the testing (Dragonfly topology).

 To have a meaningful comparison with a periodic case such as the one used in the previous section, the throughput per rank obtained for a fully unbounded domain in \Tref{tab:perf-mlx} must be normalized by a factor of $14/3$.
 This factor comes from the doubling technique in which the first transform is performed on $2N$ data, the second on $4N$, and the last on $8N$, which makes an average of $14/3 N$ data per transform for the whole 3D FFT.
 Compared to the results presented in \Tref{tab:perf-accfft} we here apply three topology switches instead of $2$.